rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

 render_features: 'collapsible'
 ---

 The [RPC API](http://rpc.rootstock.io/) provides a seamless and intuitive web interface for developers to interact with [Rootstock nodes](/rsk/node/) via [JSON-RPC methods](/rsk/node/architecture/json-rpc/).
-It aims to address the challenges faced by developers when trying to access critical information like logs, transactions, and balances through RPC, which can significantly impact the timely development of DApps on the Rootstock blockchain.
+It aims to address the challenges faced by developers when trying to access critical information like logs, transactions, and balances through RPC, which can significantly impact the timely development of dApps on the Rootstock blockchain.

-Easily create, interact and deploy EVM compatible smart contracts using a robust set of JSON RPC methods available on Rootstock.

 In this guide, you will learn: